kodecocodes/sc_flutter/v1/for_instructor/001-getting-started.markdown

 [Slide 5 - Widgets]

 Almost every element of your Flutter app is a widget.
 Widgets are designed to be **immutable**, since using immutable widgets helps keep the app UI lightweight.
-There are two fundamental types of widgets you will use: **Stateless**: widgets that depend only upon their own configuration info, such as a static image in an image view. **Stateful**: widgets that need to maintain dynamic information and do so by interacting with a **State** object.
-Both stateless and stateful widgets redraw in Flutter apps on every frame, the difference being that the stateful widgets delegate their configuration to a **State** object.
+There are two fundamental types of widgets you will use: **Stateless** widgets that depend only upon their own configuration info, such as a static image in an image view and **Stateful** widgets that need to maintain dynamic information and do so by interacting with a **State** object.
+Both stateless and stateful widgets redraw in Flutter apps on every frame, with stateful widgets delegate their configuration to a **State** object.

 [Slide 6 - ListView]